 - Store credit

-When it comes to running B2B businesses, Magento Commerce stands out with the others.
+When it comes to running B2B businesses, Magento Commerce stands out from the others.
 Uses can access built-in B2B features like Shared Catalogs, Company Accounts, Quick Order, Quotes, Company Accounts, and so on.
 Accordingly, it is worth considering for wholesalers.

 Let’s take a look at this article to understand better the default B2B features supported by Magento Commerce: Magento 2 B2B User Guide In One Place.